masterdesky/ELTE-astronomy-complex-exam/cosmology/1-COSMOLOGY_Fundamentals_of_Relativistic_Cosmology.md

 ## 1.1.
 The cosmological and Copernican principles
 The cosmological and Copernican principles are two foundational assumptions in modern cosmology that greatly shape our understanding of the universe's structure and evolution.

 The **Cosmological Principle** states that the universe, on large scales, is homogeneous and isotropic.
 Homogeneity implies that the universe is uniform throughout: it has the same properties and structure at every point in space.
 Isotropy, on the other hand, means that the universe appears the same in all directions, regardless of our observation point.
 However, we should keep in mind that these are approximations; on smaller scales (such as within galaxy clusters), the universe is neither perfectly homogeneous nor isotropic.
-There are both theoretical models and observations that challenge the assumption of large-scale isotropy, such as the AvERA cosmological model or the Cold Spot in the cosmic microwave background (CMB).
+There are both theoretical models and observations that challenge this principle, such as the AvERA cosmological model or the Cold Spot in the cosmic microwave background (CMB).

 The **Copernican Principle** is a philosophical statement about our place in the universe.
 It posits that we are not in a special or central location; our vantage point is not privileged in any way.
 This principle is an extension of the cosmological principle and serves as a philosophical underpinning for it.
 The Copernican Principle is named after the astronomer Nicolaus Copernicus, who argued for a heliocentric model of the solar system, displacing Earth from the center of the universe.